arnolddevos/arnolddevos.github.io/_posts/2018-03-26-Scala_Effects.md

 The agenda is to put up a definition of _immutable_ that can be verified at the type level.
 This leads to restrictions on references to mutable terms from the  body of an immutable type.
 That restriction is extended in a natural way to capabilities which are values required to generate effects.

 It is seen that all methods of an immutable type must be pure or declare their effects in their type signatures.
-And effecting methods can be lifted into immutable types, reifying their effects.
+Methods of immutable types with effects can be lifted into immutable types, reifying their effects.
 Implicit functions are the most convenient and efficient lifted types.
-It is seen that these types always have a monad.
+It is seen that these lifted types are monadic.

 Finally, a module as a whole can be declared immutable.
 The set of immutable modules and classes forms a functional domain separate from the rest of the program.
 Within this domain effects can be reasoned about at the type level.
+Outside this domain, effects can be executed.

 ## Immutable Values